|Mother of 2 kid(s)|

 Click on a link to search for other moms with the same favorites

-I'm married, almost 22 years, two kids, we homeschool.
+I'm married, almost 25 years, two grown kids.
 I'm very outspoken, a bit sarcastic at times..........ok alot sarcastic.
 I'm a critter collector.
 I love antiques, books, kids, nature, the woods, arts and crafts, photography, genealogy,world religions, but I hate to cook.
-I make and sell candles both retail and wholesale.
-I'm 51 years old, that's what the birth certificate says but I don't feel that age.
+I'm 55 years old, that's what the birth certificate says but I don't feel that age.
 I'm set in my ways and not likely to change.
 I have a really strong hillbilly accent and I don't attempt to change that either.
 I am who I am.
 I don't usually know what "no" means, therefore I get myself into some situations that I would have rather avoided.
 I believe that Everything Happens For A Reason so I go with the flow and see where it takes me.
 Shopping is always good!!!
 I'm self employed with a job that I hate.
 I love a good debate.
 I was goth when goth wasn't cool.
 I think outside the box all the time.
 I am obsessed with science, space and time, origin, WHY, HOW, I can't stand not being able to figure something out.
 I guess I question science.
 I love math because it is something to figure out.
 I consider myself a healer in a past life because I am drawn to it now, but in such a way that I feel experienced in it.
 I love my family but I could be a great loner also.
 I am a thyroid cancer survivor.

 In a 2003 survey of high school students, 17.1% had carried a weapon to school during the 30 days preceding the survey.
 (Grunbaum J.A. et al. Youth risk behavior surveillance - United States, 2003.
 MMWR Surveillance Summaries 2004 May 21;53(2):1-96)